 - How do they act when there is something they want versus the rest of the time when they don’t need anything from you?

-In addition, look at how the person behaves in different situations.
 This can often give you an idea of whether they hate you, particularly if they are trying to lie to you or mislead you in the process.
 The whole idea of a polygraph test is to pick up on the little differences that appear when someone is lying versus when they are telling the truth.
 Although you likely don’t have a lie detector handy, paying attention to little signals – especially signals related to differences in how people interact with you versus with others – can help you tell whether they are being honest and more importantly, whether they hate you or not.

 In general, a person who hates you is going to behave quite differently in various situations.
 Unless there is something forcing them to pretend to like you, they are probably going to act very differently in all kinds of settings.